UC-MACSS/persp-analysis/students/amos_tyler/observational-data_tyler.md

 In this study, a straightforward "counting" technique (Salganik 2017, 2.4.1) will be used to investigate the principal research question: How prevalent are irregular political donation patterns?
 Additional research questions will also be investigated, including:

-  * How often do irregular donation patterns occur?
   * To which political entities are irregularly-patterned donations directed?
   * In pre-2004 donations, do certain types of organizations (unions, corporations, small business, etc.) appear more often in connection with irregular donation patterns?